hunter-college-ossd-spr-2020/firefox-addon-activity/team_7.md

 **7. If a person working with the content of this repository runs into problems or has questions, what can they do?**

 In the MDN webextensions-examples README file, it states that if you run into problems, then file a bug (and they give you a link where you can file the bug).
 And they also mentioned that if you needed help, then email the dev-addons mailing list, or to contact the WebExtensions team in the #webextensions channel on irc.mozilla.org.
-So I assume it is different per project, but I believe that the best practice would be to read the README, and, when it doubt, contact the owner.
+So I assume it is different per project, but I believe that the best practice would be to read the README, and, when in doubt, contact the owner.

 # Part 4